Rules & Classes

 RESERVE CHAMPION JUNIOR DAIRY

-Class 30 Dairy 5 Year Old Or Older Cow born before September 1, 2019
+Class 30 Dairy 5 Year Old Or Older Cow born on or before August 31, 2021

 GRAND CHAMPION DAIRY COW